-(d-1)(1) If a licensee possesses or has submitted a completed application for a distillery pub permit before February 7, 2018, the establishment may sell distilled spirits to patrons in sealed bottles or other closed containers for off-premises consumption if:
+(d-1)(1) If the licensee has submitted a completed application for or is the holder of a distillery pub endorsement before February 7, 2018, the establishment may sell distilled spirits to patrons in sealed bottles or other closed containers for off-premises consumption if:

-(A) Within 60 days of receiving the distillery pub permit, the licensee, at all times, makes distilled spirits manufactured at the licensed premises available to and offers it for sale to patrons or has distilled spirits that is in the process of being manufactured and currently undergoing the production process on the licensed premises; and
+(A) Within 60 days of receiving the distillery pub endorsement, the licensee, at all times, makes distilled spirits manufactured at the licensed premises available to and offers it for sale to patrons or has distilled spirits that is in the process of being manufactured and currently undergoing the production process on the licensed premises; and

-(B) The holder of the distillery pub permit has distilled spirits manufactured at the licensed premises available and offered for sale to patrons on the licensed premises for at least 90 days in a calendar year.
+(B) The holder of the distillery pub endorsement has distilled spirits manufactured at the licensed premises available and offered for sale to patrons on the licensed premises for at least 90 days in a calendar year.

-(2) The holder of the distillery pub permit shall maintain upon the licensed premises, either physically or electronically, books and records that reflect the days in which distilled spirits manufactured on the licensed premises were available and offered for sale to patrons.
-The holder of the distillery pub permit shall allow any ABRA investigator or any member of the Metropolitan Police Department a full opportunity to examine its records at any time during its business hours.
+(2) The holder of the distillery pub endorsement shall maintain upon the licensed premises, either physically or electronically, books and records that reflect the days in which distilled spirits manufactured on the licensed premises were available and offered for sale to patrons.
+The holder of the distillery pub endorsement shall allow any ABRA investigator or any member of the

+Metropolitan Police Department a full opportunity to examine its records at any time during its business hours.

-(3) It shall be a violation for the holder of a distillery pub permit issued pursuant to paragraph (1) of this subsection to not have manufacturing equipment on the licensed premises or to not be in compliance with paragraph (1)(A) of this subsection.
+(3) It shall be a violation for the holder of a distillery pub endorsement issued pursuant to paragraph (1) of this subsection to not have manufacturing equipment on the licensed premises or to not be in compliance with paragraph (1)(A) of this subsection.

-(4) In accordance with § 25-823, the Board may fine, as set forth in the schedule of civil penalties established under § 25-830, and revoke or suspend a distillery pub permit fit he holder of the distillery pub permit fails to comply with the terms of this subsection.
+(4) In accordance with § 25-823, the Board may fine and revoke or suspend a distillery pub endorsement if the holder of the distillery pub permit fails to comply with the terms of this subsection.

-(5) A distillery pub permit issued pursuant to this subsection shall expire upon the revocation, cancellation, or transfer of the license.
+(5) A distillery pub endorsement issued pursuant to this subsection shall expire upon the revocation, cancellation, or transfer of the license.